streamr-dev/DATAv2/README.md

 [![Audit by LimeChain](https://img.shields.io/badge/Audit-LimeChain-green)](https://streamr-public.s3.amazonaws.com/DATAv2_audit_LimeChain.pdf)
 [![Audit by Isentropy](https://img.shields.io/badge/Audit-Isentropy-green)](https://streamr-public.s3.amazonaws.com/DATAv2_audit_Isentropy.pdf)

+## Security notice

+Don't try to burn this token by sending it to `address(0)` or `0x0000000000000000000000000000000000000000`.
+Due to OpenZeppelin [not implementing](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/ERC20Permit.sol#L53) the security measure recommended in the [relevant EIP](https://eips.ethereum.org/EIPS/eip-2612), those tokens could be trivially recovered by anyone.
+If you want your tokens to benefit all DATA holders, you may consider donating them to the [Streamr Data Fund](https://streamr.network/grants/) instead ;)

 ## NPM package contents

 JS/TypeScript utilities to get a nicely typed DATAv2 instance.
 Here's a sample code for plain node.js: